NYCS Research Resources

 The roster charts showing the locomotives to which these PT tenders were assigned during their service lives were compiled from the NYC tender historical record cards, which, fortunately, exist these many years later and provide the information for this article.

 NYC Electric Locomotives

 We plan to add several articles on the electrics.

 Build new in 1906 by Barney & Smith Company, as a passenger and baggage combine, No. 107, NYC, Motor Car M-8 begins a new life after rebuilding at the West Albany, NY shops in 1928 as a motor car.
 This is just one of the many motor cars owned and operated by the NYCS.

-The following section will be used to post Central Headlight Articles about NYCS rolling stock.
+The following section will be used to post Central Headlight Articles and other archive information about NYCS rolling stock.

 Since the NYCSHS has offered a large number of hopper car models of late, we will start with an article on Hoppers.

 These three cars from Lots 390-H (79262) and 390-H (79464, 79536) were rebuilt at the Beech Grove shops in 1933 using the Union Metal Products Company’s pressed steel paneled sides with integral stakes.
 The 1936 renumbering program is still in the future, and the cars proudly carry Big Four reporting marks.

 During the period of federal control of the American railroads during and immediately following World War I, from January 1, 1918 to March 1, 1920, the United States Railroad